sunxfancy/CodeFactory/Readme.md

 Code Factory
 ==================

-Code factory is a python tool for native code building, testing and deploying.
-It connect with some famous C/C++ build tools and Github platform.
+Code Factory is a python tool for native code building, testing and deploying.
+It connects with some famous C/C++ build tools and Github platform.

 We use tools listed below:

 - GCC/Clang for C/C++ compiler
 - CMake with makefile or ninja or VS or xcode
 - Google Test for testing
-- Git and Github for code version contorl
+- Git and Github for code version control
 - Travis CI and AppVeyor for all platform building and testing
 - Github Release for deploy code
-- conan for package manager
+- conan for the package manager

-It's an easy use tools, and can be used to get the newest build tools
+It's an easy use tool and can be used to get the newest build tools

-Some actions are support:
+Some actions are supported:

 - init: initialize the code repository
 - build: for running CMake build in one action